anhphan156/Portfolio/README.md

 Building this requires emscripten installed.
 For NixOS, just hit `nix develop`.
 For others, please refer to enscripten website.

+Also, raylib needs to be recompiled for web assembly support.

 Then, `make web && emrun html/index.html`